utPLSQL/utPLSQL/docs/userguide/expectations.md

 - Comparison of cursor returning `TIMESTAMP` **columns** against cursor returning `TIMESTAMP` **bind variables** requires variables to be cast to proper precision.
 This is an Oracle SQL - PLSQL compatibility issue and usage of CAST is the only known workaround for now.
 See [Comparing cursor data containing TIMESTAMP bind variables](#comparing-cursor-data-containing-timestamp-bind-variables) for examples.
 - To compare nested table/varray type you need to convert it to `anydata` by using `anydata.convertCollection()`
 - To compare object type you need to convert it to `anydata` by using `anydata.convertObject()`
 - It is possible to compare PL/SQL records, collections, varrays and associative arrays.
-To compare this types of data, use cursor comparison feature of utPLSQL and TABLE operator in SQL query
+To compare this types of data, use cursor comparison feature of utPLSQL and [TABLE operator in SQL query](https://oracle-base.com/articles/12c/using-the-table-operator-with-locally-defined-types-in-plsql-12cr1)
-    - On Oracle 11g Release 2 - pipelined table functions are needed (see section [Implicit (Shadow) Types in this artcile](https://oracle-base.com/articles/misc/pipelined-table-functions))
-    - On Oracle 12c and above - use [TABLE function on nested tables/varrays/associative arrays of PL/SQL records](https://oracle-base.com/articles/12c/using-the-table-operator-with-locally-defined-types-in-plsql-12cr1)
 - utPLSQL is not able to distinguish between NULL and whitespace-only column/attribute value when comparing compound data.
 This is due to Oracle limitation on of XMLType.
   See [issue #880](https://github.com/utPLSQL/utPLSQL/issues/880) for details. *Note: This behavior might be fixed in future releases, when utPLSQL is no longer depending on XMLType for compound data comparison.*